 - Ultraviolet (UV) disinfection lamp.
 Ultraviolet light can be used as a disinfectant on surfaces.
 But don't use a UV lamp to sterilize your hands or other areas of your body.
 UV radiation can cause skin irritation.

 - 5G mobile networks.
 Avoiding exposure to or use of 5G networks doesn't prevent infection with the COVID-19 virus.
 Viruses can't travel on radio waves and mobile networks.
 The COVID-19 virus is spreading in many countries that lack 5G mobile networks.

 - Disinfectants.
 When applied to surfaces, disinfectants can help kill germs such as the COVID-19 virus.
 However, don't use disinfectants on your body, inject them into your body or swallow them.
 Disinfectants can irritate the skin and be toxic if swallowed or injected into the body.
 Also, don't wash produce with disinfectants.

 - Supplements.
 Many people take vitamin C, zinc, green tea or echinacea to boost their immune systems.
 But these supplements are unlikely to affect your immune function or prevent you from getting sick.
 The supplement colloidal silver, which has been marketed as a COVID-19 treatment, isn’t safe or effective for treating any disease.
 Oleandrin, an extract from the toxic oleander plant, is poisonous and shouldn’t be taken as a supplement or home remedy.

 Focus on facts

 Effective COVID-19 prevention tips

 There are steps you can take reduce your risk of infection.
 When possible, get a COVID-19 vaccine.
-The World Health Organization (WHO) and the U.S. Centers for Disease Control and Prevention (CDC) recommend following these precautions for avoiding COVID-19:
+The World Health Organization (WHO) and the U.S. Centers for Disease Control and Prevention (CDC) also recommend following these precautions for avoiding COVID-19: